TuckerFaulk/dcms/README.md

 - Google Fonts: For the font families
 - Font Awesome: To add icons to the site
 - Real Favicon Generator: Creating Favicon
+- Jwt-decode: Used to decode and extract information from a JWT token.
+- Axios: Promise based HTTP client for the browser and node.js.
+Used to make HTTP requests from throughout the application.

 # Deployment